 In this talk, I compare my first experience selling a business to a more recent one where everything was perfectly planned and executed.

-Highlights of Part 1:
+Part 1:

 - This is the first time I’ve described all of the things we did wrong the first time I sold a business.
 It’s also the story of the first time I lost several million dollars.